paf31/blog-source/posts/2015-07-31-Stackless-PureScript.markdown

 The `purescript-coroutines` library supports a handful of combinators for connecting producers, consumers and transformers, as well as more powerful, generic coroutine machinery taken from [1].

-I hope that this library will become the basis of an ecosystem of streaming utility libraries in PureScript.
+I hope that this library will become the basis of an ecosystem of streaming utility libraries in PureScript, supporting streaming access to resources like the filesystem, databases and web services.
 If you're interested in contributing, join us on the #purescript Freenode channel to discuss it!

 ## References